 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make Instant Pot hot chocolate
+Check out how to make Instant Pot hot chocolate with these simple step-by-step instructions:

 Whisk the milk, condensed milk, cocoa, salt, and heavy cream together in the Instant Pot.